robertmaxwilliams/max-website/blog/2019-2-4-Spring-ML-Week-5.md

 title: Artificial Intelligence Safety And Security Independent Study Week 5
 ---

+Coninuing the trend on artificial life, I found a quantum evolution experiment and the "Innovation Engines" paper.

 # Week 4 Wednesday

-...

 I'm not sure what to read today, I found this: